Learning Ukulele with Curt

 Quartal Chords built in Fourths?

 Here's what ChatGPT said about my recommendation to use Q as a notation device: While CQ3 is not currently a standard notation, it has the potential to be a useful and clear way to notate quartal chords.
 Promoting its use in relevant musical contexts could help it gain recognition and acceptance..
-Thank you Chuck Anderson and with what we came up late last century.
+Thanks to Chuck Anderson for what we came up with late last century.

 Types of Ukulele Chords